-Reporting Students Who Did Not Graduate Due to Not Meeting Assessment Requirements
+Reporting Students Who Did Not Graduate Due to Not Meeting Graduation Requirements

-Students who did not graduate due to not meeting all state assessment requirements, and will continue their enrollment in the school year in the fall, should not be reported as exiting.
+Students who did not graduate due to not meeting all state assessment graduation requirements, and will continue their enrollment in the school year in the fall, should not be reported as exiting.
 Their enrollment should continue to be reported, similar to other students who are continuing their education within the school/district.

-Students who did not graduate due to not meeting all state assessment requirements, and will not be continuing their enrollment in the following school year must be reported as a dropout.
+Students who did not graduate due to not meeting all state assessment graduation requirements, and will not be continuing their enrollment in the following school year must be reported as a dropout.
 A school and district exit date must be reported with a school withdrawal code of dropout.

-Students who are reporting as dropping out but later meet the state assessment requirements and are to be graduated should be re-enrolled and reported as a graduate either:
+Students who are reporting reported as dropping out but later meet the state assessment graduation requirements and are to be graduated should be re-enrolled and reported as a graduate either:

-- On the data the assessment was taken, e.g., August retakes. - The date notice was received the student passed the assessment in the fall.
+- On the date the assessment was taken, e.g., August retakes requirements were met. - On the date the notice was received that the student-passed the assessment met the graduation requirements in the fall.